Strata Insurance Gaps: What Most Property Managers Don’t Realize Until It’s Too Late

 Strata insurance plays a critical role in protecting both property and stakeholders.

-But having a policy is not enough; it needs to be structured properly to be effective.
+But having a policy in place is not enough; it needs to be structured properly to provide meaningful protection.

-If you're unsure whether your current strata insurance is aligned with your property's needs, reviewing your coverage with a specialist can provide greater clarity.
+If you're unsure whether your current strata insurance aligns with your property's needs, reviewing your coverage with a specialist can help provide greater clarity.

 Comments